ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 </p>

 # Conclusion

 This classification task was quite difficult, as the cancer cells and normal cells often appear quite similair, both as images and as extracted numerical features.
-All of our models, including ensemble, performed similairly, with accuracies arround 73%.
+All of our models, including the ensemble classifiers, performed similairly with accuracies arround 73%.
 KNN performed the worst with 70.1% accuracy and SVM performed the best with 73.6%.
 While these results are not as good as we hoped, they are a good start for this classification problem.
 Moreover, while the accuracy of our models relatively low, the percision is relatively high.
-This means that our models
+This means that classication of cancer is often correct.
+Lastly, while our false positive rates are quite high, our false negative rates are low.
+For the problem of identifying cancer, it is far better to have this situation than the opposite because we would rather incorrectly frighten some patients that do not have cancer than erroneously tell sick people that they are healthy.

 # References